erikzaadi/manager-readme/README.md

 - Debate is healthy, but once aligned, we move forward together.
 - We co-own outcomes, not just roadmaps.

+### PragmaErik Survival Tips
+- I can be verbose, and I’ll have many ideas.
+Use the **faucet** to dial my involvement up or down as needed.

 ---

 ## For CS & CSM